SHK2805/banking-churn-prediction-aws-sagemaker/README.md

 * Perform the EDA
 * Split the data into train and test sets
 * Save them as csv files in `data/processed`
+* Use column transformer to transform the data
+* Save the column transformer as a pickle object
+* We can use the saved pre-processing pickle object for the below purposes
+  * Data Transformation for New Data:
+    * Whenever you get new data that needs to be transformed in the same way as your training data, you can use the saved column transformer.
+This ensures consistency in data processing.
+  * Model Deployment:
+    * When deploying your model in a production environment, you'll need the same column transformer to preprocess incoming data before making predictions.
+This is crucial to maintain the accuracy of your model.
+  * Cross-Validation and Testing:
+    * If you perform cross-validation or test your model on different subsets of data, you'll need to apply the same transformations to ensure that the data is treated consistently.
+  * Reproducibility:
+    * In research or iterative development, using the saved transformer allows you to replicate your experiments accurately.
+    * This is essential for verifying your results and maintaining the integrity of your work.